Parking Permits Regulatory Information

-- Each semester permit or temporary permit must be displayed on the inside, lower left corner of the windshield (driver's side).
-If the permit is not displayed, or is displayed incorrectly (e.g. upside-down) the vehicle is subject to citation by Public Safety.
+- The semester decal or temporary permit must be displayed on the inside, lower left corner of the windshield (driver's side).
+If the permit is not displayed, or is displayed incorrectly (e.g. upside-down) the vehicle is subject to citation by Campus Safety.

-- Each semester permit/decal is valid for only one semester, and has an expiration date on it.
+- Each decal is valid for only one semester, and has an expiration date on it.
 Each temporary permit must have a date-range stamped by the issuing staff member.
 After the expiration date, the permit is invalid.

 What about vehicles affiliated with guests or family members?

 If a vehicle is brought to campus for a student to operate, that student must obtain a valid semester permit (decal) or temporary permit (4" square paper affixed by tape) for that vehicle.
-If that student is not eligible for a permit, the student is violating the permit requirement and the vehicle should be removed from campus immediately.
+If that student is not eligible for a permit, the student will be in violation of the permit requirement and the vehicle should be removed from campus immediately.